 Connector for Microsoft Exchange - Authentication - Kerberos

-MediaGateway must be installed in order to use the connector for Microsoft Exchange.
-You can find instructions here.
+MediaGateway must be installed to use the connector for Microsoft Exchange.
+You can find instructions on how to do this here.

-Kerberos authentication for the Microsoft Exchange connector can be set in the configuration of the data source in the "Integration" module.
-You can find out how to create a new data source here.
+Kerberos authentication for the Microsoft Exchange connector can be configured in the data source settings in the "Integration" module.
+Click here to learn how to create a new data source.

-In the configuration of the data source, you will find the setting "Kerberos (only with integrated authentication)" under "Authentication".
+In the data source configuration, under "Authentication," you will find the setting "Kerberos (only for integrated authentication)."

-Kerberos will determine the login information according to the current Windows user and will log in automatically log.
+Kerberos uses the current Windows user to determine the login credentials and automatically logs the user in.
 Please note the following basic requirements for successful authentication with Kerberos:

 -